 The correct interpretation of this verse is found in light of the intimate connection of water, spirit and cleansing in Judaism.
 As Beasley-Murray observes, "The conjunction of water and Spirit in eschatological hope is deeply rooted in the Jewish consciousness."
-This motif is found in Ezekiel 36:25-27:
+This motif of water as a cleanser (the exact mode of use is irrelevant in this context) is found in Ezekiel 36:25-27:

 I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.

 Similar sentiments are found elsewhere in Jewish literature.
 Here is another passage from the Qumran material (1QS 4:19-21):

 He will cleanse him of all wicked deeds by means of a holy spirit; like purifying waters He will sprinkle upon him the spirit of truth.